MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 # Create an Azure Monitor SCOM Managed Instance (preview) on Azure

-This article describes how to create an Azure Monitor SCOM Managed Instance (preview) that helps you monitor all your workloads, whether on-premises, in Azure, or in any other cloud services, with System Center Operations Manager functionality on Azure.
+Azure Monitor SCOM Managed Instance (preview) provides System Center Operations Manager functionality on Azure and helps you monitor all your workloads, whether on-premises, in Azure, or in any other cloud services.

+This article describes how to create a SCOM Managed Instance (preview) with SCOM functionality on Azure.

+>[!Note]
+>In this preview, you can create an instance only in West Europe and West US.

 ## Prerequisites

-The following are the prerequisites before you create a SCOM Managed Instance (preview):
+Before you create a SCOM Managed Instance (preview), ensure the following:

 # [General Pointers](#tab/pointers-general)

-- In this preview, you can create an instance only in West Europe and West US.
 - Ensure that you've at least four virtual cores (one VM) of type Standard DSv2 in your Azure subscription to deploy an instance.
 - Ensure you allow port 1433 (private port) from the SCOM Managed Instance (preview) to the SQL MI.
 - If you enable public endpoint on SQL MI, ensure that you allow 3342.